ANDREW (ANDY) MICHAEL GELLER (1924-2011)

 1965 - The Alan Grisman House, North Haven NY.
 Status unknown.

-1966 - The Elkin House, aka Grasshopper, aka Reclining Picasso, Sagaponack NY.
+1966 - The Irving Elkin House, aka Grasshopper, aka Reclining Picasso, Sagaponack NY.
 Featured in House and Garden, 1974.
 It was hated by the neighbors.
 Destroyed.

 1966 - The Richard Saltzman Ski Lodge, Stowe VT.
 Status unknown.

 1967 - The Howard and Andre Dean House, East Hampton NY.
 Destroyed.

 1966 - The William Paulsen Renovation, Northport NY.
 Status unknown.

 1967 - The Carl and Mary Tiedemann Renovation, 41 Apaquogue Road, East Hampton NY.
 Deeded to Mary Tiedemann.
 Sold in 2013 to APQ LLC.

 1967 - aka the Presidential House, Wainscott NY.
 Designed while at Raymond Loewy/William Snaith Inc. Photos from Mainspring Archive: The Andrew Geller Collection.
 Status unknown.